Here some details and tips that should help you with curve fitting when the standard calculation doesn’t yield the expected result. Sub-topics are:

 Don't forget to click "Save Changes".
 The fit and end-point calculations will be adjusted accordingly.

 On the search page, change the display options to include the dose-response protocol activity readouts (raw data, % inhibition, and concentration) then click on the "Flag outliers" link located in the search results table header.
 Locate the readout and click on the "flag" icon.
 The result row will refresh with the updated fit data and plot.
+Note that any calculations that have been affected by overriding parameters or flagging outliers will appear stricken out or underlined in search results.

 On the run page, under the “All Data” tab, click on the “Edit” link of the row containing the readout you want to flag as an outlier, then click on the "flag" icon.
 Save any changes by clicking the “Update this readout” button.
 The readout row (and any other row for the same batch) will be refreshed with the updated fit.